 - Low CPU and Memory usage.

-- You can enable Mod_Ruid2, which will give DSO the strength in security similar to SuPHP.
-It creates the permissions for PHP to run as the cPanel user instead of “Nobody”.
+- You can enable Mod_Ruid2, which gives DSO high security similar to SuPHP.
+It creates the permissions for PHP to run as the cPanel user instead of “nobody”.

-- Best used if you are only running one or a very small amount of accounts on the server
+- Best used if you are only running one account on the server.

-- Used mainly with Apache and NginxCP as the main webserver
+- Used mainly with Apache and NginxCP as the main server.

 CGI runs PHP as a CGI module instead of an Apache module.
 This PHP is not commonly used as it is considered the slowest PHP handler.

 - The processes still run as the user “nobody”.

 - If using with SuEXEC, you can see what user has made a PHP request.

 - Usually not recommended.